 Although, the very first history is unclear, it is said that similar things existed as early as 3000 years ago!
 And in ancient times of course there were no refrigerators or freezers, so there were already many kinds of methods used to help preserve vegetables.

 There are two different styles for pickles in Japan

-And today's recipe is in asazuke category as it's quick and easy at home.
+And today's recipe is in asazuke category as it's easy and ready in just 12 hours.

 Popular flavours for pickled cucumbers in Japan